richsalz/draft-rsalz-2026bis/draft-rsalz-2026bis.md

 adopted as an Internet Standard, it is given the additional label "STDxxx", but it keeps its RFC number and its place in the RFC series (see {{sec413}}).
+The status of Internet protocol and service specifications is available from the [RFC Index](https://www.rfc-editor.org/rfc-index.txt) in the RFC repository.

 Some RFCs standardize the results of community deliberations about statements of principle or conclusions about what is the best way to